anthonyschurz/project-2/readme.md

 ![alt tag](http://i.imgur.com/MqGOJsW.jpg)

-Trump Names is the yuuuuggggeeee application that allows you to nickname my opponents or get your own name.
-Utilizing literally the best technologies on the planet, I am able to create nicknames for the user and my opponents as well as enlist the help of the user to edit and delete opponent names.
+Trump Names is the yuuuuggggeeee application that allows you to nickname Donald's opponents or get your own name from the man himself.

 #Technologies